Malaysian New Economic Policy: Colonial period

-Malaya's economy pre- and post-Independence
+Malaya's economy pre- and post-independence

-Before Independence in 1957, Malaya's economy was recovering from the destruction brought about by World War II, entailing huge reconstruction costs to the British colonisers.
-As the British sought to consolidate Malaya's economic policy between the Malay States, the Malayan Union was proposed to unify Federated and Unfederated Malay States into a single entity.
+Before independence in 1957, Malaya's economy was recovering from the destruction brought about by World War II, entailing huge reconstruction costs to the British colonisers.
+As the British sought to consolidate Malaya's economic policy between the Malay States, the Malayan Union was proposed to unify the Federated and Unfederated Malay States into a single entity.
 This proposal was met with objection from the Malay community as they were angered by the way in which the Malay Rulers' assent was sought.
 Furthermore, there were concerns about citizenship and economic policies if the proposed union were to materialise.

 After a short period of union, the British dissolved the Malayan Union and replaced it with the Federation of Malaya, with Tunku Abdul Rahman as its first Chief Minister.
-By that time, rubber and tin were the main source of income for the Federation and it was one of the more prosperous economies in the region.
+By that time, rubber and tin were the main source of income for the federation and it was one of the more prosperous economies in the region.
 Its per capita income was ranked third in Asia, after Japan and Singapore.

-British corporations dominated the lucrative rubber industry and large tracts of land were dominated by these British corporations such as Dunlop Plantation, Guthrie Plantation and Harrisons & Crossfield.
-However, the British agricultural policy during that period discouraged participation of indigenous communities in the export crop economy, despite interest in smallholding rubber plantations.
+British corporations dominated the lucrative rubber industry and large tracts of land were dominated by British corporations such as Dunlop Plantation, Guthrie Plantation and Harrisons & Crossfield.
+However, the British agricultural policy during that period discouraged the participation of indigenous communities in the export crop economy, despite interest in smallholding rubber plantations.
 This development left the indigenous population in subsistence agriculture producing largely for domestic production and consumption, while the British and other communities expanded their interest in commercial agricultural production and dominated the export crop economy.

 After independence, the Federation of Malaya government pursued a diversification policy to promote other economic activities.
 The government also acknowledged that dependency on rubber and tin as the main contributors to the national income could not be immediately reduced.
 The poverty rate up to 1970 was high at 49%, with the indigenous communities holding less than 3% of the national economy.

-Racial Riots of 1969
+Racial riots of 1969

 The racial riots of 1969 occurred against the backdrop of high poverty rates among the indigenous population and was compounded by communal political tension.
 Perceptions among the communities persisted and helped fuel mistrust, especially between the Malay and Chinese communities.
 At the more affluent neighbourhood of Petaling Jaya, it was evident that people with similar socioeconomic status were the least affected by the riots.

 The precursor to the racial riots of 1969 occurred in Singapore in 1964, which led to the expulsion of Singapore from the Federation of Malaysia.
-The main opposition party, People's Action Party (PAP), called for equality for all Malaysians and challenged the domination of the ruling Alliance coalition in the Federal Government election of 1964.
+The People's Action Party (PAP), Malaysia's main opposition party, called for equality for all Malaysians and challenged the domination of the ruling Alliance Party coalition in the federal election of 1964.
 This was known as the 'Malaysian Malaysia' campaign.
-As communal tension threatened to turn violent, the Federal Government decided to expel Singapore from the Federation of Malaysia.
+As communal tension threatened to turn violent, the federal government decided to expel Singapore from the Federation of Malaysia.